Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin approximation in a data-driven orthonormal basis

-where $ \theta^1, \theta^2 \in [ 0, 2 \pi ) $ are the two angles on the torus, $ \alpha $ is a frequency parameter set to an irrational number, and $ \beta \in ( 0, 1 ] $ is a parameter controlling the speed of the flow.
-This system, which was also studied in \cite{Giannakis15}, is ergodic and has pure point spectrum as it can be transformed to an irrational flow with appropriate changes of coordinates.
-Its unique invariant measure has density
+where $ \theta^1, \theta^2 \in [ 0, 2 \pi ) $ are canonical angles on the torus, $ \alpha $ is a frequency parameter set to an irrational number, and $ \beta \in ( 0, 1 ] $ is a parameter controlling the speed of the flow.
+This system, which was also studied in \cite{Giannakis15}, is ergodic and has pure point spectrum as it can be transformed to an irrational linear flow with appropriate changes of coordinates.
+Its unique Borel invariant measure has density

-relative to the Haar measure on $ \mathbb{ T }^2 $, and the orbit $ ( \dot \theta^1, \dot \theta^2 ) = ( v^1, v^2 ) $ passing through $ ( \theta^1, \theta^2 ) = ( 0, 0 ) $ at time $ t = 0 $ is given by
+relative to the Haar measure on $ \mathbb{ T }^2 $, and the orbit $ ( \theta^1( t ), \theta^2( t ) ) $ passing through $ ( 0, 0 ) $ at time $ t = 0 $ is given by

 Here, we use the same frequency parameter, $ \alpha = 30^{1/2} $, as in the irrational flow example of Section~\ref{secIrrational}, and set the parameter $ \beta $ to $ 1/2 $.
-We also use the same observation map as in Section~\ref{secIrrational}, i.e., the standard embedding of the 2-torus into $ \mathbb{ R }^3 $ from~\eqref{eqTorusEmbedding} with radius parameter $ R = 1 / 2 $.
+We also use the same observation map $F$ as in Section~\ref{secIrrational}, i.e., the standard embedding of the 2-torus into $ \mathbb{ R }^3 $ from~\eqref{eqTorusEmbedding} with radius parameter $ R = 1 / 2 $.
 As illustrated in Fig.~\ref{figTorusX}, with this choice of parameters the system ``slows down'' at $ (\theta^1, \theta^2 ) \sim ( \pi, \pi/2 ) $ and ``speeds up'' at $ ( \theta^1, \theta^2 ) \sim ( 0, -\pi/2 ) $, resulting in a large density contrast $ \sigma( \pi, \pi/ 2 ) / \sigma( 0, - \pi / 2 ) \simeq 34 $ relative to the Haar measure.
-Moreover, the system exhibits two timescales which are mixed together in the components of the nonlinear observation map.
+Moreover, the system exhibits two timescales which are mixed together in the components of the observation map.
 Despite the apparent complexity of these time series, the underlying dynamical system is completely integrable and our method is able to detect this structure using no information other than time-ordered data.